Lab 0: Getting Started (Windows Setup)

 Python

 Python 3 is the primary programming language used in this course.
-If you have an older version of Python installed, please make sure to download and install Python 3.9.
-You can check your Python version with python3 ––version.
+If you have an older version of Python installed, please make sure to download and install Python 3.11.
+You can check your Python version with the command python3 ––version.

 Verify: We can use the terminal to check if your Python interpreter was installed correctly.
 Try the following command:

-If the python3 command doesn't work, try using python or py.
+If the python3 --version command doesn't work, first try closing and reopening your terminal.
+If that doesn't work, try using python --version or py --version instead.

 Text Editor